draperkm/rag_chat_with_websites/readme.md

 Streamlit: This library helps us to create interactive web apps for machine learning and data science projects.

-## Pinecone: Creating a Vestor Store
+## Creating a Vestor Store with Pinecone

 Creating a vector store involves storing and managing high-dimensional vectors, which are numerical representations of data points, such as text embeddings or image features.
 Vector stores enable efficient similarity search and retrieval of relevant data points based on their vector representations. `Pinecone` is a managed vector database service that provides scalable and efficient vector storage and similarity search capabilities, and its library is used to create and interact with a vector store.